Mvpmanred/UFOs/README.md

 And There are also a consise comment for each filterd data.

 ## Summary
 The website is concise,intuitive and users friendly.
 User can enter the information on filter search to search relevant UFO results.
+For example, if the user wants to search all the UFO sightnigs on 1/10/2010 and  in the US.
+The table on the website will automatically filters the matched information and update on the table.
+As you can see in the image below.
 ![Capture232](https://user-images.githubusercontent.com/92561493/149688701-1b5bd9bc-dc72-4c78-ac10-4439aefeecbe.PNG)